ohepi-smc/SMC-demographics/README.md

 U.S. Census Bureau: https://www.census.gov/data.html;

-San Mateo County-specific (copy/paste ALL of the following):
+San Mateo County-specific (copy/paste; ignore hyperlink):
 https://factfinder.census.gov/bkmk/cf/1.0/en/county/San Mateo County, California/ALL

 Federal law [13 U.S.C. §§ 8 and 9] requires the Census Bureau to publish data in a manner that does not permit use of the data alone, or in combination with other available information, to identify any particular respondent to a Census Bureau survey.
 The identification of a person or establishment or disclosure of information collected from that person or establishment in the course of a Census Bureau survey violates the assurances of confidentiality provided by federal law.